att/vfd/doc/operations/vf_config.md

 `vlans`  An array of VLAN IDs which are used as a filter for the VF; only packets with these IDs will be passed by the NIC.
 If the
 	list contains more than one value, then `strip_stag` *must* be false or VFd will toss and error and refuse to add the VF.

-`macs`   An array of mac addresses which are used to filter incoming packets.
-This array may be empty (e.g. []) to indicate the
-	current MAC address of the VF is the only address which should be used as a filter.
+`macs`   An array of mac addresses which are used to filter outgoing packets to the wire.
+I.e., this acts as an anti-spoof filter.
+The MAC address of the VF is always an implied member.
+So, this array may be empty (e.g. []) to indicate the current MAC address of the VF is the only address which should be used as a filter.